 School Library Media Courses are offered in a rotating two year cycle, one per semester Fall, Spring, Summer

-EDLI 273 Developing and Organizing School Library Media Center Collections Fundamental concepts for developing and organizing School Library Media Center collections are explored in this course.
-Equity of access to information resources is a guiding principle that drives collection development, and emphasis is placed on evaluation, selection, and acquisition of resources appropriate for students, staff and other patrons in 21st Century schools.
-SPRING
+Explore fundamental concepts for developing and organizing School Library Media Center collections in this course.
+Equity of access to information resources is a guiding principle that drives collection development, and emphasis is placed on evaluation, selection, and acquisition of resources appropriate for students, staff, and other patrons in 21st Century schools.
+(SPRING)

-EDLI 277 Information Technologies for School Library Media Centers This course focuses attention on the diverse aspects of using, promoting, and planning for the effective integration of technology in contemporary school library media centers.
-Four themes will be explored: becoming a competent and confident user of technology, working in the technology-rich school library, understanding and supporting learning through technology integration, and the role of the school library media specialist as a technology leader in the school.
-SUMMER
+Through this course you will focus attention on the diverse aspects of using, promoting, and planning for the effective integration of technology in contemporary school library media centers.
+Explore four themes: becoming a competent and confident user of technology, working in the technology-rich school library, understanding and supporting learning through technology integration, and the role of the school library media specialist as a technology leader in the school.
+(SUMMER)

-EDLI 274 Designing Instruction for School Library Media Centers.
-This course examines the school librarian’s role as teacher and instructional collaborator, with an emphasis on curriculum design, inquiry learning, and information literacy standards as outlined in the AASL Standards for the 21st Century Learner (2007).
-SPRING
+In this hybrid course you will examine the school librarian’s role as teacher and instructional collaborator, with an emphasis on curriculum design, inquiry learning, and information literacy standards as outlined in the AASL Standards for the 21st Century Learner.
+(SPRING)

-EDLI 200 Children’s & Young Adult Literature.
 This course is designed as a survey of the context and the literary merit of children’s (CH) and young adult (YA) literature, that is, books written for and read by readers from ages K-17.
-The emphasis will be on literature that is both interesting, well written, and diverse in its genre, format, characters, cultures represented, and readers to whom it appeals.
+The focus will be on literature that is interesting, well written, and diverse in its genre, format, characters, cultures represented, and readers to whom it appeals.
 The class will emphasize two strands: reading and teaching.
-SUMMER
+(SUMMER)

 LEARN MORE OR REGISTER